A Choice Perspective–

 The longer a woman is pregnant the less likely she is to abort.
 Something drastically has to change for a woman who has carried a fetus into late term for her to decide to abort the fetus.
 That decision is probably excruciatingly painful and personal.

 Pro-Choice supports access to safe and legal abortion if for no other reason than to prevent women from seeking back ally abortions.
+And yes, coat hangers were used, still are, and will be again in direct relationship to the availability of safe,sanitary, and professional clinics.

 Women are different than men.
 They can give birth.
 They need access to effective birth control and emergency contraception, and reproductive health services.
 Why would a man want to take that away from them?